kylerberry/web-components-todo-example/README.md

   - using dispatched events for communication with parents
 - provide an example of setters for passing rich data (arrays, objects)

+__Things that could be optimized:__
+- batching multiple attribute updates `attributeChangedCallback` to one render cycle
+- attributeMarshalling (syncing attributes to obj properties)

 Here are some best practices I followed: https://developers.google.com/web/fundamentals/web-components/best-practices